Verph/TFC-Florae/README.md

-# TFC Elementia
+# TFC Florae
-Addon for TerraFirmaCraft: The New Generation (TFC:TNG), called TFC Elementia.
+Addon for TerraFirmaCraft: The New Generation (TFC:TNG), called TFC Florae.

 ## Goal
 + The primary incentive is to add all the elements and metals from the periodic table, and their respective ores and minerals; more tree sorts for broader usability cases and variety; as well as more alloys making more mods useable with TFC.